LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendknowledgebase.md

 ### Train the Model

 Click the **Vote up** or **Vote down** buttons to provide feedback on the suggestions.
 Voting up tells the model that it was a relevant suggestion, while voting down tells it that it’s not.
-The relevance score is calibrated against this feedback so that Maven can continuously improve it’s recommendations and provide the most relevant content to agents.
+The relevance score is calibrated against this feedback so that Conversation Orchestrator can continuously improve it’s recommendations and provide the most relevant content to agents.

 <img class="fancyimage" width="750" src="img/maven/image_33.png">